ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 mapPopulateSeries(map[, max])
 ```

+Arguments are [maps](../../sql-reference/data-types/map.md) or two [arrays](../../sql-reference/data-types/array.md#data-type-array), where the first array represent keys, and the second array contains values for the each key.

 Generates a map (a tuple with two arrays or a value of `Map` type, depending on the arguments), where keys are a series of numbers, from minimum to maximum keys (or `max` argument if it specified) taken from the map with a step size of one, and corresponding values.
 If the value is not specified for the key, then it uses the default value in the resulting map.
 For repeated keys, only the first value (in order of appearing) gets associated with the key.

+For array arguments the number of elements in `keys` and `values` must be the same for each row.

 **Arguments**